Dry Eye Relief

 Permanent punctal plugs are then inserted into the tear ducts, which help keep tears on the surface of your eye for longer before evaporating.
 Many patients experience significant relief with this treatment, allowing them to reduce their use of artificial tears and eye drops.

-Having permanent or temporary punctal plugs inserted in your tear ducts is an in-office procedure performed by our surgeons.
+Having permanent or temporary punctal plugs inserted in your tear ducts is an in-office procedure performed by our doctors.
 It only takes a few minutes to complete, and you’ll receive an anesthetic eye drop to numb your eye for the utmost comfort during the brief procedure.

 Most patients describe punctal plug insertion as painless and can return to their daily activities and routine once it’s complete.